'Parting is such sweet sorrow': EU and UK clinch narrow Brexit accord

 Johnson said the deal did not contain as much as he would have liked on regulatory equivalence for financial services, but still contained some “good language”.

-A deal had seemed imminent for almost a day, until haggling over just how much fish EU boats should be able to catch in British waters delayed the announcement of one of the most important trade deals in recent European history.
+Much of the detail has yet to worked out.
+A U.S. State Department official welcomed the agreement and said Washington wanted good relations with Britain and the EU, while adding:

+“We leave it to the UK and EU to negotiate a post-Brexit trade deal that is mutually agreeable and beneficial to both parties.”

 When the UK shocked the world by voting to leave the EU, many in Europe hoped that it could stay closely aligned.
-But that was not to be.
 Von der Leyen, quoting Shakespeare, said that “parting is such sweet sorrow”.

+The EU loses its principal military and intelligence power, 15% of GDP, one of the world’s top two financial capitals and a champion of free markets that had acted as an important check on the ambitions of Germany and France.

+Without the collective might of the EU, the United Kingdom will stand largely alone - and much more reliant on the United States - when negotiating with China, Russia and India.
+It will have more autonomy but be poorer, at least in the short term.

+The deal governing post-Brexit trade needs the approval of both European Parliament and the EU’s 27 member states.
+Ambassadors from EU countries will meet on Dec.
+25 to start reviewing the deal.
+The European Parliament said on Thursday it would analyse the deal in detail before deciding whether to approve the agreement in the new year.

+The British parliament, as divided as the country over Brexit, will debate and vote on the deal on Dec.
+30, just one day before the transition period lapses.

-Reporting by Gabriela Baczynska, Guy Faulconbridge, Elizabeth Piper, Conor Humphries, Kate Holton, John Chalmers, William Schomberg, Paul Sandle and Michael Holden; Writing by Guy Faulconbridge and John Chalmers; Editing by Alison Williams and Philippa Fletcher
+Reporting by Gabriela Baczynska, Guy Faulconbridge, Elizabeth Piper, Conor Humphries, Kate Holton, John Chalmers, William Schomberg, Paul Sandle and Michael Holden; Writing by Guy Faulconbridge and John Chalmers; Editing by Alison Williams, Philippa Fletcher and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.